Leviticus 16-18; Psalm 35

 Finally, Aaron and the one who led the host into the wilderness would wash themselves and purify themselves one last time.

-Moving forward, we get God forbid anyone from eating blood.
+We then get God forbidding anyone from eating blood.
 All blood needed to be drained out of their meat before they ate it.
 The reason for this was it was the blood in their sacrifices that purified them, and so God wanted them to see blood as important and significant.

 The first collection of rules is about not having sex with family members.
 When you start having sex with family members, the family line starts to become very confusing.
 Your uncle is now somehow your brother, etc. The Israelites’ whole life was built on family and tribes, so it was important they kept those family lines very clear.